St Matthew’s was built in the 1880s in the Victorian age and is a Grade 2 listed building of the early English style and built with Ancaster stone.

 Recent reordering of the church has provided toilets, a new kitchen, a much needed meeting room, a new information point in which the Parish Secretary works and the Gateway area – an open versatile space used for tea and coffee after services, displays and events, lunches and larger meetings.
 These areas are available for hire for other meetings and events.

-Concerts, both community and professional are regularly held in the church, with the Lions holding a concert on 2nd July 2016 featuring the Elizabethan Singers Alford - tickets available from the Parish Office.
+Concerts, both community and professional are regularly held in the church, with the Rotary Club holding a concert by the Skegness Silver Band at 7.30pm 9th Dec 2017.

 The organ built by Rushworth and Draper is recognised as one of the best in the country but it is in need of extensive repairs.
 A recent grant of £1,500 has been received towards the repairs of an estimated £14,000.